TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Basics of time-delay cosmography

+Here, $D_\mathrm{s}$, $D_\mathrm{d}$, and $D_\mathrm{ds}$ are the angular diameter distances to the source, to the deflector, and from the deflector to the source.
 The strong lensing efficiency, characterized by the deflection angle $\boldsymbol\alpha$, is determined by the total projected mass within the Einstein radius $\theta_E$.
-The Einstein radius $\theta_E$ is the angular radius inside which the mean convergence is unity:
+The Einstein radius, $\theta_E$, is the angular radius within which the mean convergence is unity:

-Here $\mathcal{A}(<\theta_{\rm E})$ is an area with $\theta_E$ as the effective radius $\mathcal{A}(<\theta_{\rm E}) \equiv \pi \theta_{\rm E}^2$.
+Here, $\mathcal{A}(<\theta_{\rm E})$ is an area with $\theta_E$ as the effective radius $\mathcal{A}(<\theta_{\rm E}) \equiv \pi \theta_{\rm E}^2$.
 We specify here that the definition of the Einstein radius in this paper is the circularized value over the lens plane, i.e., $\sqrt{q'}\theta_E^\mathrm{maj}$, where $q'$ is the apparent axis ratio of the iso-density contours, and $\theta_E^\mathrm{maj}$ is the Einstein radius measured along the major axis of the elliptical iso-density contours.

 The time delays between the different images are proportional to the difference in their Fermat potential:

 where $c$ is the speed of light, A and B label two different images of the same background source, $\phi (\boldsymbol\theta, \boldsymbol\beta)$ is the Fermat potential